 $ atlantis server \ --atlantis-url="$URL" \ --gh-user="$USERNAME" \ --gh-token="$TOKEN" \ --gh-webhook-secret="$SECRET" \ --repo-allowlist="$REPO_ALLOWLIST" \ --repo-config=terrascan-workflow.yaml

-exportor similar shell methods)
+exportor similar shell methods.

-Custom Atlantis Container¶
+Method 2: Custom Atlantis Container¶

 atlantis plan and

-your Pull Requests to trigger the custom atlantis-terrascan workflow.
+atlantis plan to your Pull Requests to trigger the custom atlantis-terrascan workflow.

-To use our container image:¶
+To use the default built-in container image:¶

 docker pull accurics/terrascan_atlantis